sjpeacock/OsterBou-pop/README.md

 behaviour than thermal performance
 ================
 Stephanie Peacock
-December 28, 2021
+June 11, 2022

 ##### “OsterBou”= Ostertagia + cariBou

 ##### “pop” = population dynamics

-This repository contains data and code to reproduce the results presented in the submission by Peacock et al. to Royal Society Open Science, titled “Arctic host-parasite dynamics under climate change more influenced by behaviour than thermal performance”.
+This repository contains data and code to reproduce the results presented in paper by Peacock et al. submitted to Royal Society Open Science, titled “Arctic host-parasite dynamics under climate change more influenced by behaviour than thermal performance”.
 The following folders contain the primary code and data presented:

-1.  `MTE_dataAnalysis` contains data (`Ostertagia_data.csv`) from lab
+1)  `MTE_dataAnalysis` contains data (`Ostertagia_data.csv`) from lab
     experiments to estimate the temperature sensitivity of development and mortality of free-living larvae from the parasitic nematode, Ostertagia gruehneri, and code to estimate the parameters in thermal response curves for both development and mortality from those data (`MTE_fitting.R`)

-2.  `simulations` contains code for simulating a migratory host-parasite model (Peacock et al. 2018, 2020) tailored to barren-ground caribou and Ostertagia, including the thermal response curves described in (1).
+2)  `simulations` contains code for simulating a migratory host-parasite model (Peacock et al. 2018, 2020) tailored to barren-ground caribou and Ostertagia, including the thermal response curves described in (1).
 The file `PaperSims.R` contains code to run the simulations and